radanalyticsio/radanalyticsio.github.io/get-started.md

 oc create -f https://radanalytics.io/resources.yaml
 ```

 This creates the latest versions of the Oshinko S2I (source-to-image) templates and the Oshinko Web UI application, as well as a ServiceAccount and RoleBinding needed for creation and management of Apache Spark clusters.
-Follow [this alternative](#alternative) to use components from a specific Oshinko release.
+Look [here](https://radanalytics.io/openshift/README.md) to use components from a specific Oshinko release.

 Second, start the Oshinko Web UI application -